datsoftlyngby/dat3_fall_2020/src/pages/Flow-1/week3/SP3.md

 ## How to hand in this week

-Since a 50% of what we have done this week involved deployment CI, and test this is how you should hand-in
+Since  50% of what we have done this week involved deployment, CI, and test this is how you should hand-in

 - Code, for all exercises must be organised, and pushed to git as explained for week-1's SP1
 - For the movie exercise you must deploy your project on your droplet, PREFERABLY, done by Travis